HM Payson & Co. Purchases 806 Shares of Schwab Fundamental U.S. Large Company Index ETF (NYSEARCA:FNDX)

-HM Payson & Co. lifted its position in Schwab Fundamental U.S. Large Company Index ETF (NYSEARCA:FNDX – Get Rating) by 6,200.0% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 819 shares of the company’s stock after acquiring an additional 806 shares during the quarter.
-HM Payson & Co.’s holdings in Schwab Fundamental U.S. Large Company Index ETF were worth $44,000 at the end of the most recent reporting period.
+HM Payson & Co. grew its position in Schwab Fundamental U.S. Large Company Index ETF (NYSEARCA:FNDX – Get Rating) by 6,200.0% during the third quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 819 shares of the company’s stock after buying an additional 806 shares during the period.
+HM Payson & Co.’s holdings in Schwab Fundamental U.S. Large Company Index ETF were worth $44,000 at the end of the most recent quarter.

-Other institutional investors have also recently added to or reduced their stakes in the company.
-Investors Research Corp bought a new stake in shares of Schwab Fundamental U.S. Large Company Index ETF in the 3rd quarter worth about $25,000.
-BerganKDV Wealth Management LLC bought a new stake in shares of Schwab Fundamental U.S. Large Company Index ETF in the 3rd quarter worth about $27,000.
-WestHill Financial Advisors Inc. bought a new stake in shares of Schwab Fundamental U.S. Large Company Index ETF in the 3rd quarter worth about $29,000.
-Koshinski Asset Management Inc. purchased a new position in Schwab Fundamental U.S. Large Company Index ETF in the 3rd quarter worth about $37,000.
-Finally, D Orazio & Associates Inc. purchased a new position in Schwab Fundamental U.S. Large Company Index ETF in the 3rd quarter worth about $46,000.
+Several other large investors have also recently added to or reduced their stakes in the company.
+FMR LLC increased its stake in Schwab Fundamental U.S. Large Company Index ETF by 174.1% during the 1st quarter.
+FMR LLC now owns 1,335 shares of the company’s stock valued at $50,000 after purchasing an additional 848 shares in the last quarter.
+Bank of Montreal Can increased its stake in Schwab Fundamental U.S. Large Company Index ETF by 69.7% during the 2nd quarter.
+Bank of Montreal Can now owns 1,597 shares of the company’s stock valued at $87,000 after purchasing an additional 656 shares in the last quarter.
+Renaissance Technologies LLC increased its stake in Schwab Fundamental U.S. Large Company Index ETF by 69.2% during the 2nd quarter.
+Renaissance Technologies LLC now owns 6,600 shares of the company’s stock valued at $361,000 after purchasing an additional 2,700 shares in the last quarter.
+MML Investors Services LLC increased its stake in Schwab Fundamental U.S. Large Company Index ETF by 14.8% during the 2nd quarter.
+MML Investors Services LLC now owns 9,533 shares of the company’s stock valued at $522,000 after purchasing an additional 1,230 shares in the last quarter.
+Finally, Morgan Stanley boosted its holdings in shares of Schwab Fundamental U.S. Large Company Index ETF by 48.5% in the 2nd quarter.
+Morgan Stanley now owns 575,967 shares of the company’s stock valued at $31,517,000 after acquiring an additional 188,095 shares during the last quarter.

 Featured Articles